Privacy Notice for Generation New Era families

 Giving and withdrawing your permission to take part in Generation New Era

-We seek your informed consent to be part of the study.
-We provide you with appropriate information about the study and how your information will be used.
-We do this so that you know what to expect when you choose whether you would like to take part.
-You can tell us at any time that you no longer want to be contacted about the study or if you change your mind about adding information from administrative records or about the use of your or your baby’s DNA sample.
+We ask for your informed consent to take part in the study.
+We provide information about the study and how your data will be used so that you can decide whether you would like to participate.
+You can tell us at any time if you no longer wish to be contacted about the study or if you change your mind about us using information from administrative records.
 You do not need to give a reason for this.
 Consent is not our UK GDPR lawful basis for processing study data for research purposes.
 The lawful basis section below gives more information about this.

 Data controllers

-We apply to government agencies for a representative and inclusive list of people to invite to take part in the study.
+We apply to government agencies/public bodies for a representative and inclusive list of people to invite to take part in the study.
 UCL is the Data Controller of the study.
-The government agencies that give us this list are independent Data Controllers of the information that they provide to UCL.
+The government agencies/public bodies that give us this list are independent Data Controllers of the information that they provide to UCL.

-In Northern Ireland, the government agency providing this information – the Health and Social Care (HSC) Trusts – is sole data controller during the initial opt-out stage, which is carried out on their behalf by the HSC Business Services Organisation (BSO) acting as their data processor.
-The BSO send the opt-out letter from the HSC Trust, which includes information about the study.
-A list of those who do not opt-out at this stage is then provided to Ipsos, and UCL become data controllers for the further use of this information for the study.
+In Northern Ireland, the public bodies providing this information are the Health and Social Care (HSC) Northern Ireland Trusts and the Strategic Planning and Performance Group (SPPG) within the Department of Health.
+These organisations act as data controllers during the initial contact stage of the study.
+The HSC Business Services Organisation (BSO) sends an opt-out letter with information about the study on behalf of the HSC Trust, acting as their data processor for this contact stage.
+A list of those who do not opt-out is then provided to the survey agency, and UCL become data controllers for the further use of this information for the study.

 When we share data with other organisations, these organisations may also be Data Controllers.
 In the study letters and leaflets and in table 1 below, we tell you about how UCL and other organisations that we work with process your data and whether these organisations are data controllers.
-We will also provide this information in the study FAQs.
+We will also provide this information in the study Q&As: Your questions answered – Generation New Era.

 Contact details of the Data Controller